BeckySkel/project-5-frontend/README.md

 ### Reusable Components
-- axiosDefault.js for ease of communication with the backend API.
+- axiosDefault.js used accros the app for ease of communication with the backend API.
-- CreateEditModal.js used to display the create/edit project/task forms
+- CreateEditModal.js used multiple times in project page to display the create/edit project/task forms
-- DeleteModal.js used to confirm deletion of a project/task
+- DeleteModal.js used multiple times in project page to confirm deletion of a project/task
-- LeaveProjectModal.js used to confirm when a user tries to leave a project
-- Avatar.js to display more information about the user when hovered over
+- Avatar.js used in project page for any users associated with project to display more information about the user when hovered over
 - InfoCarousel.js currently only used on logged-out homepage but could be included to display other information inthe carousel format
-- Loading.js to display a spinner when loading
+- Loading.js used throughout the site to display a spinner when content is loading
-- ToastAlerts.js displays error alerts to the user on any screen where errors may occur
+- ToastAlerts.js used throughout the app and displays error alerts to the user on any screen where errors may occur
-- CurrentUserContext.js to confirm users logged-in status make their user info available.
+- CurrentUserContext.js used throughout app to confirm users logged-in status make their user info available.
-- ErrorContext.js used to call the display errors through ToastAlerts.js
+- ErrorContext.js used accross the site to call the display errors through ToastAlerts.js
 - ViewportContext.js to update components based on viewport size
-- ProjectCard.js used on dashboard to display user's projects with useful information
+- ProjectCard.js used on multiple times on dashboard (for as many projects as are present) to display user's projects with useful information
-- Task.js used within project to display relevant tasks
+- Task.js used multiple times (for as many tasks as are present) within project page to display relevant tasks
-- TaskContainer.js used within project to contain task cards
+- TaskContainer.js used twice within project to categorise task cards in "Complete" and "To Do" containers

 ### Technologies used